pauldorehill/FSharp.Data.Cypher/README.md

     member _.Label = RelLabel "PRODUCED"
     interface IFSRel<Produced>
 ```
-Some support for DUs will be implimented at a later date... classes are harder still.
+Some support for DUs will be implemented at a later date... classes are harder still.

-## Parameterization and Queries
+## Parameterization

-All queries are paramterized by default and sent as a single line of text.
+All queries are parameterized by default and sent as a single line of text.
 You are able to access both the raw and parameterized query by calling the `Query` member on `CypherBuilder` (and their equivalent multiline versions).
 For the example at the top:

 ```
 MATCH (person:Person)-[:ACTED_IN]->(movie:Movie)